 - An individual working at the same institution or having accepted a position at the same institution.

 The following are disqualifying:

-- An advisor of a previous graduate (Masters or PhD) and/or postdoctoral fellow may not write a nomination letter but may write a supporting letter after five years of terminating their relationship with the nominee beginning on 1 January after the year the relationship was terminated.
+- A previous graduate (Masters or PhD) and/or postdoctoral advisor, or postdoctoral fellow may not write a nomination letter, but may write a supporting letter after five years of terminating their relationship with the nominee beginning on 1 January after the year the relationship was terminated.
 The only exception to this policy is that this restriction does not apply to early career awards from Section and Focus Groups and the Union Science for Solutions Award.

 - A former doctoral or graduate student, or a formal postdoctoral fellow may not write a nomination letter for a former advisor, but may write a supporting letter after five years of terminating their relationship with the nominee beginning on 1 January after the year the relationship was terminated.
 The only exception to this policy is that this restriction does not apply to early career awards from Section and Focus Groups.